GA4 AI Assistant Channel: How to Track Chatbot Traffic

 Why is AI Assistant traffic not showing in my GA4 reports?

-Google is rolling out the AI Assistant default channel group slowly over several weeks.
+Google rolled out the AI Assistant default channel group slowly.
 Additionally, GA4 relies on specific referrer data to classify this traffic.
 If users access your site through a native AI mobile app that strips the referrer data, the visit will still be categorized as Direct.

 How does GA4 identify AI Assistant traffic?